miroapp/sketch_plugin/README.md

 # Installation

 Download and extract the contents of this zip file.
 Then double-click the RealtimeBoard.sketchplugin bundle to install the plugin.
-This will only work if you are using Sketch 3.3 or later.

 # Usage